 Polarization-Dependent Refraction - Glan Laser α-BBO Polarizer

-A Glan-Laser or Glan-Taylor polarizer can be designed as either a polarization splitter/combiner or as a polarizer element that removes the angled, orthogonally polarized component of a beam.
-Our polarizers are typically built out of two prisms, as shown in the drawing to the right.
+Our Glan-Laser and Glan-Taylor polarizer are designed as polarizer elements that remove the reflected ordinary polarization component of a beam.
+These polarizers are built out of two prisms, as shown in the drawing to the right.
+They are only designed to work with well collimated light beams; converging and diverging input beams will not exhibit proper polarization and incidence angle at the internal interface.
 Since α-BBO is a soft crystal that is easily damaged, all of our α-BBO polarizers are offered in metal housings.
 With convenient threadings and adapters, these housings can easily be mounted into our opto-mechanical products.

 Field of View